marzeq/redr/README.md

 # redr - (r)ecieve, (e)xecute, (d)isplay, (r)epeat

-redr is a simple (and very wip) command runner that can be communicated with via tcp sockets
+redr is a simple command runner that can be communicated with via tcp sockets

 ## installation/building